input-output-hk/ouroboros-leios/Logbook.md

     - [ ] Are common formats really not needed?
     - [ ] What is the status of the [leios-sim/](leios-simm/) folder?
     - [ ] What questions do we lose by having no simulation of txs?

+### Leios & Delta-Q

+ND starts raising a few concerns he has about leios that should be answered:

+* How much will settlement change?
+* What's happening at high loads?
+* How does it work at saturation?

+A key issue is potential attack vector that comes from de-duplicating txs: how is it handled by Leios forwarding infra?
+In general, how does Leios deals with adversarial behaviour?
+We acknowledge this needs to be answered, and there's work on mempool management that needs to happen, but that's not the core topic we want to work on _now_

+Another important question to answer is "What resources are needed?" as this has a deep impact on centralisation:
+* people come to Cardano because they can run a node cheaply
+* Leios might excludes most of the user base

+RK => how does hardware requirements change? how ΔQ can express these?

+Shelley implements isometric flow control system
+* receiver has control over the load it handles
+* blocking occurs at the point of congestion

+The system changes at the point of blocking -> need to allow the blocking to go away, waves of phase change goes across the system
+* ~ backpressure
+* it's a strong requirement to make it as lossless as possible

+Removing duplicates is a necessity for long term efficiency of the system, might have an impact on the system
+* we are not solving it right now but need to ensure this question is investigated down the road

+Key metrics:
+* how long to reach the block?
+* how much computational power?
+* how much data flow?
+* how much storage does Leios requires?

+2 models:
+* average case
+* heavy load

+another model:
+* cost impact of Leios, cost of networking/storage -> updating fee model

+* Talk to Karl about network topology

+Making it worthwhile to have distributed nodes? -> resolving height battles

+Socializing results and constraints, trygin to get actual numbers from product/usage

 ## 2024-10-01